×

 When we asked expats and global nomads about the quality of medical care in The Hague, they replied:

 "The Hague is home to a wide range of healthcare services, including general practitioners, specialists, hospitals, and pharmacies.
 The city is served by several hospitals, including the HagaZiekenhuis, the largest hospital in the region, and the Reinier de Graaf Groep, which specializes in mental health and addiction services.
 The city also has a number of specialized clinics, such as the Erasmus Medical Center, which focuses on cancer treatment, and the Leiden University Medical Center, which specializes in cardiology and neurology.
-Additionally, The Hague is home to a number of pharmacies, providing access to prescription medications and over-the-counter drugs," said one expat.
+Additionally, The Hague is home to a number of pharmacies, providing access to prescription medications and over-the-counter drugs," stated one expat who made the move to The Hague.

 What are medical services in The Hague like?